CORE-Robotics-Lab/Cross_Loss_Influence_Functions/cross_loss_influence/README.md

 # Influence Functions
-This repo houses the code to identify influential examples in word embedding models.
+This repo houses the code to identify influential examples in embedding models.

 ### Setup:
 This a pip install of itself, as well as datasets and external libraries.
 You probably also want to edit your config.json: